nilsmango/project7III/content/tap/manual/_index.md

 <li>Place the unzipped remote script folder called <code>Tap</code> into the <code>Remote Scripts</code> folder you just created.</li>
 </ol>

-### 2. Connect your iPhone
+### 2. Connect your iPhone or iPad
-Note: If you have a Mac, MIDI over USB is the best way to connect your iPhone to Live.
+Note: If you have a Mac, MIDI over USB is the best way to connect your iPhone or iPad to Live.
 If you are never using MIDI over WiFi, you can disable `MIDI over WiFi enabled` in options.

 #### Over USB (Mac Only)
 <ol>
-<li>Connect your iPhone to your Mac using a USB cable.</li>
+<li>Connect your device to your Mac using a USB cable.</li>
 <li>Open the app <strong>Audio MIDI Setup</strong>.</li>
 <li>Open the <code>Audio Devices</code> window.<br>
 → If it is not already visible, select the <code>Window</code> → <code>Audio Devices</code> menu to display it.</li>